josephmate/OdinCodeBrowser/README.md

    a map.
 4. I iterate over the code char by checking if I need to insert anything.
 5. All of these are saved as HTML files.
+6. The index is saved as a json file for other repos to use.
+That way they do not have to checkout the source code and build the index of all the dependencies.
+It also allows the repositories to independendtly host their source code and allows dependers to navigate from their code host on their servers to the code hosted on the dependency's servers.

 # Color Scheme